AresMUSH/aresmush/plugins/rooms/help/en/building.md

 `rooms`- Lists all rooms
 `rooms <search>` - Search for rooms.
-`exits` - Lists all exits in your current room.
+`exits/details` - Lists all exits in your current room.

 ## Destroying Rooms and Exits